 Underfloor heating and radiators distribute heat differently.
 This illustration compares radiant floor heating and the uneven heat distribution from a radiator system.
 As some areas take much longer to heat with radiators and other areas are overheated, hot and cold spots reduce desired comfort levels.

 The way the heat is distributed impacts the efficiency and comfort of the heating system.
 Radiant heat heats object directly and it maintains the natural humidity in a room, whereas convection of warm air tends to reduce humidity, which can make the heated area feel stuffy.
-If the whole floor of the room is heated then radiant heat gives a very even spread of heat, whereas convectional heating heats one area initially and then takes time to circulate to reach the required comfort levels.
-Rising air temperature through convectional heating can cause discomfort and overheating, which in turn can reduce oxygen levels, and ultimately breathing problems if the air is too warm.
+If the whole floor of the room is heated then radiant heat gives a very even spread of heat, whereas conventional heating heats one area initially and then takes time to circulate to reach the required comfort levels.
+Rising air temperature through conventional heating can cause discomfort and overheating, which in turn can reduce oxygen levels, and ultimately breathing problems if the air is too warm.

 Radiant floor heating provides heat where it is needed and reduces the risk of overheating the body and it is as close to ideal heating as possible.